 2nd – Team Huskerbots - University of Nebraska - Lincoln

-The ASABE Robotics Competition is a student design event that was conceived in 2006.
-The aim of the competition is to encourage undergraduate as well as graduate students to develop skills in robotic systems, electronics, and sensing technologies by simulating a fully autonomous robotics solution to a common agricultural process.
+The ASABE Robotics Student Design Competition is a student design event that was conceived in 2006.
+The competition allows undergraduate and graduate students to develop skills in robotic systems, electronics, and sensing technologies by simulating a fully autonomous robotics solution to a common agricultural process.

 Cash prizes for top three finishers - 1st $1,250; 2nd: $1,000; 3rd $750

 The challenge of this year’s competition will be to simulate a full raspberry primocane suppression and selective floricane removal pruning operation using autonomous robots.
 The competition will require teams to develop robots which can identify raspberry primocanes and floricanes, selectively cut irregularly distributed primocanes and floricanes to a given row density, and remove the cut plant material from the rows to clear debris.

 The rules, specifications, and registration form for the 2018 competition can be found here:

 Sponsorship and Support

 We are proud to announce that student teams will be able to acquire free parts for the fabrication of their robots through the igus Young Engineers Support (Y.E.S.) program this year.
 The yes Program is designed to foster the mechanical design ideas of those with a passion for engineering - whether you are a high school or college student, university professor, or team mentor.
 The program's goal is to support the design ideas of students and educate them on the merits and benefits of plastic components.
 Product donations are available to students and robotics competitions across the U.S., Canada and Mexico.

 Click Here to find out more about the Y.E.S.
 Program.

 Student can fill out the registration form to use the Y.E.S. program by following this link.